Darthpwner/Keepy-Uppy-2.0/README.md

 ball jump to the right, whereas clicking on the right should have the ball jump to the left.

-Notable bugs that I need to fix: 1) Fix the sounds on real iOS devices.
+Notable bugs that I need to fix: 1) Ask people input about high scores
-2) Fix the start song when you go back to the Title Page from Rules Page or Choose Ball because it restarts the song.
+2) Fix the Rules Page UI
-3) Play the start song if you need to restart the game.
-4) Fix the Rules Page UI
+3) Fix Rules sizing problem on 4S
-5) Make the Choose Ball and Choose Background pages more lively.
+4) Make the Choose Ball and Choose Background pages more lively.
 It seems a bit dull for now.
-6) Refactor the code to adhere more closely to MVC principles.
+5) Refactor the code to adhere more closely to MVC principles.
-7) Fix Rules sizing problem on 4S